Cooloola Great Walk Sunshine Coast

 Photo credit: Marc Dargusch, Queensland Government

 Why Dutgee?
-Dutgee is the local Aboriginal name for the boronia shrubs that grow throughout Cooloola.
+Dutgee is the First Nations peoples name for the boronia shrubs that grow throughout Cooloola.
 Boronia flowers have four petals ranging from pink to mauve, occasionally white, and appear as single flowers or clusters.
 The Wide Bay boronia Boronia rivularis occurs in these swampy moist areas around the river and flowers from spring to late summer.

-Walkers’ camp features: Set alongside the Noosa River and close to a protected cultural site; the logs in this area are part of timber cut from the mid 1990s.
+Walkers’ camp features: Set alongside the Upper Noosa River and close to a protected cultural site once known as Log Landing, the logs in this area are part of unrecovered timber cut from the mid 1900s.
 On calm days, the surface reflections on the river offer a perfect mirror image of the surrounding landscape.

-Location: Dutgee walkers’ camp is 37km from the Cooloola Great Walk's southern entrance and 20km from Brahminy walkers’ camp.
+Location: Dutgee walkers’ camp is 37.6km from the Cooloola Great Walk’s southern entrance and 20km from Brahminy walkers’ camp.

 Access: Walk-in only.